 Almost every week, cyclists and pedestrians are involved in collisions involving commercial vehicles.
 Many vulnerable road users are unaware of the blind spots to the front and rear of an HGV, leading to serious incidents because they have not been seen by the driver.
 The Brigade team believes HGV drivers need a combination of direct and indirect vision and other cutting-edge safety equipment, such as passive and active technology, for optimal safety.

-Installation is easy with the ‘plug and play’ system, makes it an attractive option for large fleets.
-The camera has IP69K rating which means it is protected against ingress of dust, high temperature and high-pressure water.
+Installation is easy with the ‘plug and play’ system, making it an attractive option for large fleets.
+The camera has an IP69K rating which means it is protected against ingress of dust, high temperature, and high-pressure water.
 The minicomputer is built into the camera unit and processes the information to continually improve detection and reduce false alarms.
-Brigade adaptor cable provides the confidence that camera is always on, and boot time is zero, so the driver can set off with confidence after ignition.
+The Brigade adaptor cable provides the confidence that camera is always on, and the boot time is zero, so the driver can set off with confidence after ignition.